 The 4+ 20–45-minute workouts per week will help endomorphs torch fat & build lean mass through high intensity burst training, mesomorphs continue making gains and overcoming plateaus, and ectomorphs get huge with a gains-friendly diet and compound exercises.

 Xero is one of the few Athlean-X programs described as “100% bodyweight training” and proves that the $696 you waste a year on a gym membership is better spent on literally anything else.

-The next 45 days will change your opinion on bodyweight training forever — for better or for worse.
-Xero features more than 150 calisthenic exercises, a specialized ab-sculpting program, and the choice to “lower the temperature” if your last real push-up was at a kegger in college.
+The next 45 days will change your opinion on bodyweight exercises forever — for better or for worse.
+This beginner program features more than 150 callisthenic moves, a specialized training program to sculpt your abs, and the choice to “lower the temperature” if your last real push-up was at a kegger in college.

-You’ll long for a barbell or rusty weight plate by the end of Xero.
-But with challenges like the-totally-not-named-after-drugs Grinder and Lactic Acid Trip Challenge, exhausting Athlean Burst cardio sessions, and A/B strength combos, the Dear John letters can wait for now.
+Armed with just body weight exercises, you’ll long for a barbell or rusty weight plate by the end of the Xero program.
+But with challenges like the-totally-not-named-after-drugs Grinder and Lactic Acid Trip Challenge, exhausting Athlean Burst training cardio sessions, and A/B strength combos, the Dear John letters can wait for now.